 “Mr. Whitman employs people like Karl Motey to help him do research,” Berenson said.
 “In those kinds of situations, if he does not know where or how or who Mr. Motey gets his information from, how is he ever to know that he can’t trade on the information that he’s hearing?”

 Prosecutors also allege that Whitman got Wesley Wang, a hedge-fund consultant who formerly worked for Trellus Management and Sigma Capital, a division of SAC Capital Advisors LP.
 Both have pleaded guilty and are cooperating with the government.

-Whitman got inside information from Khan about Google Inc. and Polycom Inc. (PLCM), prosecutors said in the indictment.
+Whitman got inside information from Khan about Google Inc. and Polycom Inc. (PLCM:US), prosecutors said in the indictment.
 Khan was Whitman’s neighbor in Atherton, California, according to a related civil complaint filed by the SEC.

 Two other alleged Rajaratnam tippers who prosecutors say passed nonpublic information to Whitman are Shammara Hussain and Sunil Bhalla.
 Hussain couldn’t be reached by telephone for comment on Whitman’s case.

 Timothy P. Crudo, a lawyer for Bhalla, and Shawn Daina, a Polycom spokesman, didn’t return voice-mail messages seeking comment Bhalla’s role.